Dr Anna Madeley

 Educator, Academic, and Midwife in Buckinghamshire

 I am a registered midwife with a deep passion for supporting women, families, and midwives through all stages of the childbearing journey.
-Over the years, I’ve been privileged to work across the full spectrum of midwifery care—from Labour, Postnatal, and Antenatal wards to DAU and Community settings.
-My leadership journey has included roles such as Practice Development Midwife, founder and lead of a dedicated Homebirth Team, and, following the completion of my PhD, Consultant Midwife.
-After two fulfilling years as Deputy Head of Subject for Midwifery and Lead Midwife for Education at a University in the Midlands, I have since moved to a London University, where I continue my work as an educator and academic, contributing to midwifery research, teaching, and professional development.
+Over the years, I’ve been privileged to work across the full spectrum and scope of midwifery care.
+My leadership journey has included roles such as pactice development midwife, founder and lead of a dedicated Homebirth Team, and, following the completion of my PhD, Consultant Midwife.
+After two fulfilling years as Deputy Head of Subject for Midwifery and Lead Midwife for Education at a University in the Midlands, I have moved to a London University, where I continue my work as an educator, researcher and academic, contributing to midwifery research, teaching, and professional development.

-Alongside my academic work, I volunteer on faculty teaching obstetric emergencies in community settings and human rights in childbirth.
+Alongside my academic work, I teach midwives and paramedics across the UK obstetric emergencies in community settings and human rights in childbirth.
 I also collaborate with nursing and medical colleagues to create educational and research initiatives aimed at strengthening knowledge and skills around safe, compassionate abortion care.

 My research interests span a wide range of areas including personalised care planning, informed decision-making, complex care, reproductive rights, midwifery education and pedagogy, and home birth.
 My MSc in Evidence-Based Healthcare from the University of Oxford provided me with a strong foundation in study design, medical statistics, and qualitative research method, skills that continue to inform my teaching and scholarship.
 My MSc thesis explored the experiences of midwives supporting women with complex needs who choose to give birth at home.